meeshkan/properties-driven-development-tutorial/ARTICLE.md

 - Coding the first property

-  - First generator
+  - Coding the generator
-  - First property
+  - Coding the property
-  - Implementation
+  - Make it pass

 - Coding invariant